Hans Holbein the Younger

 Hans Holbein the Younger (/ˈhɒlbaɪn/ HOL-byne, /ˈhoʊlbaɪn, ˈhɔːl-/ HOHL-byne-,_-HAWL--; Hans Holbein der Jüngere; c.
-1497 – between 7 October and 29 November 1543) was a German-Swiss painter and printmaker who worked in a Northern Renaissance style, and is considered one of the greatest portraitists of the 16th century.
+1497 – between 7 October and 29 November 1543) was a German painter and printmaker active in Switzerland and England.
+He worked in a Northern Renaissance style, and is considered one of the greatest portraitists of the 16th century.
 He also produced religious art, satire, and Reformation propaganda, and he made a significant contribution to the history of book design.
 He is called "the Younger" to distinguish him from his father Hans Holbein the Elder, an accomplished painter of the Late Gothic school.

-Holbein was born in Augsburg but worked mainly in Basel as a young artist.
+Holbein was born in Augsburg to a family of Swiss descent but worked mainly in Basel as a young artist.
 At first, he painted murals and religious works, and designed stained glass windows and illustrations for books from the printer Johann Froben.
 He also painted an occasional portrait, making his international mark with portraits of humanist Desiderius Erasmus.
 When the Reformation reached Basel, Holbein worked for reformist clients while continuing to serve traditional religious patrons.
 His Late Gothic style was enriched by artistic trends in Italy, France, and the Netherlands, as well as by Renaissance humanism.
 The result was a combined aesthetic uniquely his own.